thanpolas/toddmotto.github.io/contact.md

 To get in touch about anything, email me:
 <a href="mailto:todd@toddmotto.com">todd@toddmotto.com</a>

 I'm not currently looking for job opportunities or other arrangements.
+If you're wondering about Licensing restrictions, please check out the [Licensing](/licensing) page.

 ### Code support/queries or ideas